sulfidate/myFashionBagsStore/README.md

-# myFashionBagsStore >> Documentation
+# << myFashionBagsStore >> Documentation

-Welcome to my eCommerce project of building a shopping cart application from scratch using the MERN stack (MongoDB, Express, React/Redux, Node)

-The << Fashion Bags Store >> is a real project that I am currently implementing for one of my clients.
+Welcome to my eCommerce project of building a shopping cart application from scratch using the MERN stack (MongoDB, Express, React/Redux, Node).
+This project is a real-world project that I am currently implementing for one of my clients.

-### Functionality
+## Functionality
 - Full featured shopping cart with PayPal & credit/debit card payments
 - Checkout process (shipping, payment method, etc)
 - Admin area to manage customers, products & orders